fujie-math/PRISM/README.md

-Welcome to the GitHub repository for our latest paper, titled **"Prompt-Guided Internal States for Hallucination Detection of Large Language Models"**.
+Welcome to the official GitHub repository for our latest research on hallucination detection in Large Language Models (LLMs), titled **"Prompt-Guided Internal States for Hallucination Detection of Large Language Models"**.